GoogleCloudPlatform/cloud-code-intellij/kubernetes/docs/faq.md

 ### How do I fix missing Skaffold installation errors?

-[Skaffold](https://skaffold.dev/) is a tool required by the Cloud Tools plugin for Kubernetes deployment and continuous development.
+[Skaffold](https://skaffold.dev/) is a tool required by the Cloud Code plugin for the Kubernetes features deployment and continuous development.
 The plugin attempts to find the Skaffold binary on the system PATH.
 If you don't have Skaffold installed, or the plugin simply could not detect the installation (possibly due to [PATH issues](#how-do-i-fix-executable-not-found-on-path-errors)), you may see the